wafflestomper/Scheduler_v2/progress_log.md

   - Added admin interface for managing course groups
   - Tested functionality with real language courses and verified correct assignments

 ## Next Steps

+## 2024-03-15 - Implemented 6th Grade Trimester Course Assignment System

+Added a specialized system for managing 6th grade trimester courses with the following requirements:
+- Three groups of trimester courses:
+  - Group 1: WH6 and HW6 (World History pair)
+  - Group 2: CTA6 and TAC6 (Computer/Technology pair)
+  - Group 3: WW6, Art6, Mus6 (Arts elective options)
+- Each student must take one course from each group
+- All three courses must be in different trimesters
+- All three courses must be in the same period
+- Section sizes must be strictly enforced

+Implementation includes:
+1. New `TrimesterCourseGroup` model to define course relationships
+2. Utility functions for assignment, conflict detection, and balancing
+3. UI for manual assignment and conflict resolution
+4. Initialization script for sample data

+This system complements the existing language course rotation system but handles the more complex case of multiple course groups with different options.

+## 2024-03-22 - Unified Course Assignment Algorithm

+Enhanced the section assignment system with a unified algorithm that handles all course types in a single operation:

+1. **Unified Assignment System**:
+   - Created a new `unified_assignment` function that seamlessly processes all course types
+   - Implemented a phased approach that prioritizes special course types before regular courses
+   - Added detailed reporting of assignment statistics for each course type
+   - Fixed section configuration issues for trimester courses to ensure consistent period assignments
+   - Created diagnostic tools for analyzing and fixing section assignments

+2. **Fixed Section Configuration Issues**:
+   - Created missing sections for Art6 and Mus6 courses
+   - Moved TAC6 and HW6 sections to Period 2 to align with other trimester courses
+   - Ensured all trimester courses have sections in all three trimesters in the same period
+   - Fixed period conflicts that were preventing proper assignment of students to sections

+3. **Testing and Validation**:
+   - Implemented comprehensive testing of the unified assignment algorithm
+   - Created diagnostic scripts to identify and fix issues with section configurations
+   - Verified correct assignment of students to language courses, trimester courses, and regular courses
+   - Added detailed analysis reporting for section assignments

+This enhancement automates the assignment of all course types - regular, language, and trimester courses - in a single operation when administrators click the "Assign All Students to Sections" button, eliminating the need for separate manual assignments for special course types.

+## Next Steps